freyesgu93/aws-solutions-architect-associate-notes/README.md

 Once a VPC is set to Dedicated hosting, it can be changed back to default hosting via the CLI, SDK or API.
 Note that this will not change hosting settings for existing instances, only future ones.
 Existing instances can be changed via CLI, SDK or API but need to be in a stopped state to do so

 With NAT instances, the most common oversight is forgetting to disable Source/Destination Checks

+For **file operations**, use **EFS**.

+**Elastic Fabric Adapter (EFA)** is a network device that you can attach to your Amazon EC2 instance to **accelerate High Performance Computing (HPC) and machine learning applications**.
+EFA enables you to achieve the application performance of an on-premises HPC cluster, with the scalability, flexibility, and elasticity provided by the AWS Cloud. **OS-bypass capabilities of the Elastic Fabric Adapter (EFA) are not supported on Windows instances.** Although you can attach EFA to your Windows instances, this will just act as a regular Elastic Network Adapter

+**AWS Global Accelerator** is a service that improves the availability and performance of your applications with local or global users.
+It provides **static IP addresses** that act as a fixed entry point to your application endpoints in a single or multiple AWS Regions, such as your Application Load Balancers, Network Load Balancers or Amazon EC2 instances.

+**Amazon FSx** have full support for the SMB protocol and Windows NTFS, Active Directory (AD) integration, and Distributed File System (DFS).